Integrating Feature Selection and Machine Learning for Nitrogen Assessment in Grapevine Leaves using In-Field Hyperspectral Imaging: Materials and Methods

 \subsubsection{Spectral Data Preparation - Canopy Level}

 At the canopy level, measurements were made to capture the overall N status of entire vine canopies rather than focusing on individual leaves.
-This approach is essential because chemical analysis of tissue samples by commercial testing laboratories is typically performed on a composite sample—obtained by mixing $20$ to $40$ leaves from a single vine—which represents the average nutrient content across the entire canopy.
-To replicate this composite measurement approach using spectral data, after performing the spectral correction procedure outlined in Section \ref{Spectral_Data_Preparation_Leaf_level}, we selected $5$ to $15$ leaves from one side of the canopy that was fully grown and sun-exposed from each sample vine.
+This approach is essential because the chemical analysis of tissue samples by commercial testing laboratories is typically performed on a composite sample, obtained by mixing $20$ to $40$ leaves from a single vine, which represents the average concentration of nutrients throughout the canopy.
+To represent this composite measurement approach using spectral data, after performing the spectral correction procedure outlined in Section \ref{Spectral_Data_Preparation_Leaf_level}, leaf pixels were automatically segmented using a combination of vegetation indices and spectral mapping techniques as shown in Figure \ref{fig:CL_Leaf_Pixel_Segmentation}.
+The indices employed were the Normalized Difference Vegetation Index (NDVI), the Normalized Difference Red Edge Index (NDRE), and the Excess Green Index (ExG), along with Spectral Angle Mapping (SAM).
+Thresholds for each index were adaptively determined using Otsu's method within vegetation seed regions to account for varying illumination and seasonal conditions.
+The final leaf mask retained pixels meeting ExG, combined NDVI and NDRE thresholds, or high SAM similarity.
+After morphological filtering and removal of components smaller than 500 pixels, mean reflectance spectra were extracted from all pixels in the masked regions.

-For each selected leaf, a $50 \times 50$-pixel bounding box was used to define the region of interest (ROI) as shown in Figure \ref{fig:rgb_canopy}.
-The reflectance spectra were then extracted for all pixels within these ROIs and averaged to generate one representative spectral observation per vine, corresponding to the N concentration obtained from the chemical analysis at the canopy level.
-This canopy-level processing ensures that the spectral data reflects the integrated N concentration of the entire vine canopies, facilitating a more appropriate comparison with laboratory measurements.